Version Control For Mentoring

 Faqs about version control for mentoring

-What is the primary purpose of version control for mentoring?
+What is the primary purpose of version control in mentoring?

 How does version control improve team collaboration?